Morecambe Area Action Plan

 Preparing the Morecambe Area Action Plan will vision and map the future of central Morecambe.

 It will create a framework for the development, conservation and change needed to secure lasting regeneration gains for the town.

 Point us in the right direction...

-Publication versions of the Morecambe Area Action Plan DPD and Development Management are available from Thursday 10 October to Thursday 21 November 2013.
-The council is inviting representations on their soundness (i.e. does it comply with national planning policy) and their legal compliance.
+The council invited representations to the soundness of the Morecambe Area Action Plan DPD and Development Management between 10 October to Thursday 21 November 2013.
+The council is inviting representations on their soundness.

 Publication version and supporting documents